-Not gonna lie, I’m not really a fan of grocery shopping, so when I realized that my goal in You Are Not A Banana Chapter 1 was to go out and get milk, my interest faded.
-In spite of that, I decided to keep going, which as it turns out, was a good idea, because… not everything is as it seems in this obscure adventure.
+I’m not a fan of grocery shopping, so when I realized that my goal in You Are Not A Banana Chapter 1 was to go out and get milk, my interest faded.
+In spite of that, I decided to keep going, which turned out to be a good idea, because… not everything is as it seems in this adventure.

-Now, games with strange titles are nothing new to me, but even after playing through this one, I still haven’t the foggiest as to what that title is about.
+Now, games with strange titles are nothing new, but even after playing through this one, I still hadn’t the foggiest as to what that title is about.
 Unless of course?
 Nah.
 It couldn’t be [spoilers deleted] – there’s no way.

 Anyway, what starts off like a pretty normal day for our nameless protagonist, quickly becomes a series of odd incidents.
 Little by little, the story unfolds by way of mini-games and puzzles, making the otherwise simple task of going out to get milk far more complex than it should be.
 Then again, where’d the fun be, if all he had to do was stop by the shop and buy it?
 Exactly.

-You Are Not A Banana Chapter 1 (with its chip tuney soundtrack) is available for Windows, Mac from Desura, priced at $1.99 and without DRM.
+You Are Not A Banana Chapter 1 (with its chip tune soundtrack) is available for Windows, and Mac from Desura, priced at $1.99 and without DRM.
 So eh, what say we get it through Greenlight and onto Steam?